 Memorial Gifts can be made in honor of a family member, friend, fellow volunteer or other person special to you.

 St. Ignatius Mission Church was added to the National Register of Historical Places by the Department of the Interior in 1973.
 However, we receive no state or federal money for the preservation of our historical buildings.
 If you believe that our historic and cultural heritage deserves to be preserved and shared, the best way to support St. Ignatius Mission is through a tax-deductible donation.
-It is through your support as a donor that we are able to accomplish our goal to save the historical buildings and murals of the Mission.
-Through a generous gift, all donations made in 2018 to the Preservation Fund will be matched up to $100,000.
+It is through your support as a donor that we are able to accomplish our goal to save the historical buildings and dry frescos of the Mission.
 Please donate today.

 Ways to Give